khanhdang/mkdocs-site/docs/joinus.md

 ### Preliminary Meeting

-If your background and research goals match our lab's focus, you may be invited for a virtual (via Zoom) or in-person (if you are nearby us) meeting to discuss potential projects and funding opportunities.
+If your background and research goals match our focus, you may be invited for a virtual (via Zoom) or in-person (if you are nearby us) meeting to discuss potential projects and funding opportunities.

 ---